cea-trust-platform/trust-documentation/doc/source/user_tutorials/datafile_from_scratch.md

 	    tmax 10.0
 	}

-## Step 6 : Assosciate the instantiated objects
+## Step 6: Associate the instantiated objects

-Now, you need to link the domaine, the discretization and the time scheme to the problem.
+Now, you need to link the domain, the discretization and the time scheme to the problem.
 This is done by the C++ class `Associate` and `Discretize`.

-Insert this in Obstacle.data
+Insert the following into `Obstacle.data`:

 	# Association between the different objects #
-	Associate pb dom /* Assosciate domaine */
+	Associate pb dom /* Associate domain */
-	Associate pb my_scheme /* Assosciate time scheme */
+	Associate pb my_scheme /* Associate time scheme */
 	Discretize pb my_discretization /* Discretize the domain */

-## Step 7 : Read the problem (medium, equation, BC's, post-processings)
+## Step 7: Read the problem (medium, equation, BCs, post-processing)

-Thats the main point now: define the problem !
+This is the core step: defining the problem.

 Start by defining the incompressible medium `Fluide_incompressible`.

-Once done, read the Navier-Stokes equation `Navier_Stokes_standard`.
-Provide the pressure solver `Solveur_pression` and the spatial scheme to be used for the convection operator (here we use the third order `Quick` scheme).
+Then, read the Navier-Stokes equation `Navier_Stokes_standard`.
+Provide the pressure solver `Solveur_pression` and the spatial scheme to be used for the convection operator (here we use the third-order `Quick` scheme).

 Specify the initial and boundary conditions.
 This is done by the `Initial_conditions` and `Boundary_conditions` keywords.
-Here, we consider that the fluid is at rest at the initial state; so the velocity field is nul.
+Here, we consider that the fluid is at rest at the initial state; so the velocity field is zero.
 At the boundaries, we consider a no-slip BC at the obstacle borders and symmetry at the top/bottom walls.
 At the inlet, we fix the horizontal velocity to 1 m/s, while the pressure is fixed at the outlet (open boundary).

-Finaly, ask TRUST to write you the velocity and vorticity fields to visualize !
-Thus, create and read a `Post_processing` object.
+Finally, instruct TRUST to write the velocity and vorticity fields for visualization by creating and reading a `Post_processing` object.

-Try to read carefuly the syntax/comments and insert the bloc in Obstacle.data.
+Read the syntax and comments carefully, then insert the block into `Obstacle.data`.

 	# Problem description #
 	Read pb
 	{
-	    # Physical characteristcs of medium #
+	    # Physical characteristics of medium #
 	    Fluide_incompressible
 	    {
 	        # Dynamic viscosity [kg/m/s] #